mizrael/davidguida.net/src/_posts/2017-05-01-dont-worry-heimdall-will-watch-over-all-your-microservices.md

 This time I was working on a super-secret project (that I will of course share very soon) based on a nice microservices architecture and I soon realized I needed some kind of Service Registry.
 The project was quite&nbsp;small so I was not really interested in a complex tool like a router with load balancing functions or similia so I decided to code the thing myself.

-For the ones of you that don&#8217;t know what a Service Registry is and what it does, allow me to give you some context.
+For the ones of you that don't know what a Service Registry is and what it does, allow me to give you some context.
-Imagine you&#8217;re a client&nbsp;that needs to consume some APIs.
-You could of course use a configuration file for storing the endpoints but in case you&#8217;re cloud-based, urls can change often.
+Imagine you're a client&nbsp;that needs to consume some APIs.
+You could of course use a configuration file for storing the endpoints but in case you're cloud-based, urls can change often.

 <a href="/assets/uploads/2017/04/Richardson-microservices-part4-1_difficult-service-discovery.png" target="_blank" rel="noopener noreferrer"><img loading="lazy" class="size-medium wp-image-6288 aligncenter" src="/assets/uploads/2017/04/Richardson-microservices-part4-1_difficult-service-discovery-294x300.png?resize=294%2C300" alt="" width="294" height="300" srcset="/assets/uploads/2017/04/Richardson-microservices-part4-1_difficult-service-discovery.png?resize=294%2C300&ssl=1 294w, /assets/uploads/2017/04/Richardson-microservices-part4-1_difficult-service-discovery.png?resize=768%2C783&ssl=1 768w, /assets/uploads/2017/04/Richardson-microservices-part4-1_difficult-service-discovery.png?resize=1004%2C1024&ssl=1 1004w, /assets/uploads/2017/04/Richardson-microservices-part4-1_difficult-service-discovery.png?resize=788%2C803&ssl=1 788w, /assets/uploads/2017/04/Richardson-microservices-part4-1_difficult-service-discovery.png?resize=50%2C50&ssl=1 50w, /assets/uploads/2017/04/Richardson-microservices-part4-1_difficult-service-discovery.png?w=1024&ssl=1 1024w" sizes="(max-width: 294px) 100vw, 294px" data-recalc-dims="1" /></a>